I am going to share some steps on how to get out of debt, so you can stop worrying and do something awesome with your life!

 Something had to change.
 So I decided it make it my sole obsession to get out of debt.
 To get ahead, I had to make some changes.
 Instead of waiting around for my dream job, I took a job selling washing machines.
 Then I cut up my credit cards.
 I lived below my means and followed these steps:

 - Write down all monthly income, including paycheck, extra jobs, etc.

 - Write down all monthly expenses, including bills, groceries, gas, etc.

 - Subtract expenses from income.
 What do you have left?

 - Set up automatic withdraws each payday and pretend it is a bill.

-By following this system, I was able to create a $1000 dollar emergency fund.
-Then after one year, I paid off my credit card debt, starting with the smallest debt first.
-Then after two more years I paid off my student loans.
-After that, I saved up six months of income.
-And after that, I spoke to a financial adviser and started investing.
+In a few months, I had small emergency fund.
+Then after a year or so, I paid off my credit card debt.
+Then after a few more years, I paid off my student loans.
+After that, I spoke to a financial adviser and started investing.

 And all this brings me to my final point…

 Once you become debt free and get money in the bank, you will grow in ways you cannot yet imagine.
 It is at this point (and you’ll know it when you get there), that you need to accumulate FU Money.

 You know you have “FU money” when your bank account it so robust, you can walk out of any meeting without the fear of starvation.
 For example, lets say you get into a negotiation for something you want… But you don’t like the terms, and the other party isn’t willing to make any concessions.
 Then you can say: “FU, I’m done!”